The Social Media Ban: Staying informed

 What are these exemptions I hear about?

-The Government has said that ‘education and health’ services (like headspace, Kids Helpline and Google Classroom) will be exempt, as well as messaging apps and online gaming services.
-YouTube will still also be accessible, because users can watch videos without first creating an account.
-However, the full list of exempted platforms is yet to be confirmed.
+The Government has said that ‘education and health’ services (like headspace, Kids Helpline and Google Classroom) will be exempt, as well as messaging apps (such as WhatsApp) and online gaming services.
+While YouTube was initially expected to be exempt, the Government has since confirmed it will be included in the ban.
+The full list of exempted platforms is yet to be confirmed.

 How will they enforce it?